-- 1. The auditor's report expresses an unmodified opinion on the financial statements of the Spanish Fork/Springville Airport. - 2.
-No significant deficiencies relating to the audit of the financial statements are reported in the management letter. - 3.
-No instances of noncompliance material to the financial statements of the Spanish Fork/Springville Airport were disclosed during the audit. - 4.
-No significant deficiencies relating to the audit of the major federal award programs are reported in the independent auditor's report on compliance for each major program and on internal control over compliance required by OMB Circular A-133. - 5.
+- 1. The auditor's report expresses an unmodified opinion on whether the financial statements of the Spanish Fork/Springville Airport were prepared in accordance with GAAP. - 2.
+No significant deficiencies related to the audit of the financial statements are reported in the management letter.
+No material weaknesses are reported. - 3.
+No instances of noncompliance material to the financial statements of the Spanish Fork/Springville Airport, which would be required to be reported in accordance with Government Auditing Standards, were disclosed during the audit. - 4.
+No significant deficiencies in internal control over major federal award programs are reported in the independent auditor's report on compliance for each major program and on internal control over compliance required by OMB Circular A-133.
+No material weaknesses are reported. - 5.
 The auditor's report on compliance for the major federal award programs for the Spanish Fork/Springville Airport expresses an unmodified opinion on all major federal programs. - 6.
-The audit disclosed no findings that are required to be reported in accordance with section 510(a) of OMB Circular A-133, as reported in Section C of this schedule. - 7.
+The audit disclosed no findings that are required to be reported in accordance with 2 CFR section 200.516(a), as reported in Section C of this schedule. - 7.
 The program tested as a major program was: Airport Improvement Program CFDA number 20.106. - 8.
 The threshold for distinguishing Types A and B programs was \$300,000. - 9.
-The Spanish Fork/Springville Airport qualified as a low-risk auditee.
+The Spanish Fork/Springville Airport was determined to be a low-risk auditee.